 Medicare Part A

-This part of Medicare, helps pay for care in a hospital, skilled nursing facility, some home health care, and hospice care.
+This part of Medicare, helps pay for care in a hospital, skilled nursing facility, some home health care, a

 Part A is $0 for most people

 Medicare Part B

 This part of Medicare, helps pay for doctor bills, outpatient hospital care and other medical services not covered by Part A.

 Part B is $134.00 per month for most

 Has a small annual deductible

 With a true Medicare supplement plan (not an Advantage plan), you can join, change, or drop anytime you like in Wisconsin.
 If you do not have a certain enrollment period you will however be medically underwritten an could be denied.
 The best time to get a Medicare supplement plan in Howard is during your initial open enrollment period.